Skip to content

 In 2023, the launch of AI products such as ChatGPT, Midjourney and other generative AI tools accelerated an interest in creating new AI products and incorporating AI within existing digital products and platforms.
 In turn, demand for workers possessing skills which supported the creation or use of AI products also saw a sharp increase.
 Artificial intelligence skills encompass many different competencies, which includes skills in machine learning, deep learning, natural language processing (NLP), and neural networks.

-As seen in Figure 21, AI skills consistently appeared in around 0.6% - 0.7% of total job postings in early 2023.
-Demand for AI skills accelerated in July 2023, with occurrences in job postings increasing by one percentage point from the previous month to 1.6% of total job postings.
-Since then, there has been a sustained demand for AI skills in job postings, which reflects the increased interest in integrating AI in products and services.
-While still a relatively small proportion of the overall labour market, demand for AI skills in September 2023 at 1.7% of total job postings was higher than, for example, demand for skills using Customer Relationship Management (CRM) systems, SAP enterprise software, and Structured Query Language (SQL) and Python programming languages.
+As seen in Figure 21, AI skills consistently appeared in around 0.6% of total job postings in early 2023.
+Demand for AI skills accelerated towards the end of 2023, with occurrences in job postings increasing to 0.9% of total job postings.
+Since then, there has been a sustained demand for AI skills in job postings, which reflects an ongoing increased interest in integrating AI in products and services.
+While still a relatively small proportion of the overall labour market, demand for AI skills by December 2023 was higher than, for example, demand for programming languages such as Python and JavaScript.

 Changing demand for skills by sub-group